Swayamsiuuuuu7/PROJECT-EMOTION_DETECTOR/README.md

 Contributions are welcome!

+Steps:
-- Fork the repo
+1. Fork the repository
-- Create a new branch
+2. Create a new branch
-- Make your changes
+3. Make your changes
-- Submit a Pull Request
+4. Submit a Pull Request

 ---

 ## 📜 License

-This project is open-source and available under the MI
+This project is licensed under the **MIT